KrLite/Equator/README.md

 ### A Simple Rendering Library for Minecraft.

-Equator Lib is a lightweight library designed to make rendering in Minecraft easier.
+**Equator** is a lightweight library designed to make rendering in Minecraft easier.

-With Equator Lib, you can render and manage texture resources with ease, and also get access to some useful rendering utilities.
+With **Equator,** you can render and manage texture resources with ease, and get access to many useful rendering utilities.

 ## Features